chrisy05224/Periodicity-Analysis-of-AGN/README.md

 In addition, the file Information.pdf has some extra information on the usage of the methods.
 Main.py gives an example of how to incorporate these four methods into one coherent pipeline.
+Lastly, Scratchpad.py is a file that you can use if you want to plot the raw data.